-Two CAMPOD dives (Table 1, Fig. 14 b) were carried out up the slope from the main plateau toward the summits of two of the adjacent summits.
+Two CAMPOD dives (Table 1, Fig. 14 b) were carried out up the slope from the main plateau towards the summits of two of the adjacent summits.
 At the start of the dives on the near level plateau the substrate was fine white sand with ripples presumably maintained by near-bottom currents (Fig. 16).
-The sedimentary layer was superficial on hard rock, but judging from the hardness index of the sounder and direct observations from the CAMPOD.
-On the slope the same sediments were found but often only as a thin uneven cover on basaltic rock (Fig. 16).
+Judging from the hardness index of Olex and direct observations from the CAMPOD, the sedimentary layer was superficial on hard rock.
+On the slopes of the knolls the same sediments were found but often only as a thin uneven cover on basaltic rock (Fig. 16).
 In the grooves of the sandy ripples and in troughs on the slope, coarser particles were observed, probably primarily pteropod shells.

 In both dives, the presence of sessile macrobenthos was limited to a few whip-like gorgonian corals, and in Dive 2 which was the shallowest (975m as opposed to 1000m in Dive 1), the number of gorgonians increased towards the summit.
-Only in Dive 2 did a few small scleractinians coral appear towards the summit.
+Only in Dive 2 did a few small scleractinian corals appear towards the summit.
 Fishes comprised grenadiers (Macrouridae), which appeared most abundant at the base of the knolls, and a few unidentified specimens (alepocephalid, synaphobranchid, shark).
 Numerical data are summarized in Figure.
 17.